JBocage/amazing-snippets/src/colors/README.md

 >Please enter a color name >greenish
 >```
 >
->If the color name is in the skcd color dataset,
+>If the color name is in the xkcd color dataset (cf https://xkcd.com/color/rgb/),
 >the plot is updated to display all the nearest colors in the rgb space that are contained in the xkcd dataset.
 >Then the script asks for a new color to be entered.
 >